New tariffs hit the medical imaging industry

 The tariffs are expected to have little effect on China.
 A day after the U.S. announcement, China responded with its own set of tariffs on 545 U.S. products imported to China (with another 114 categories to be affected during a second phase) including basic chemicals and medical devices, such as MRI machines

-As the new steel and aluminum tariffs increase costs for American companies, Asian medtech competitors will win a greater market share by manufacturing similar, but often lower quality, devices at lower cost.
+As the new steel and aluminum tariffs increase costs for American companies, Asian medtech competitors will win a greater market share by manufacturing similar, but often lower quality, devices at a lower cost.
 Japan, China, and Korea are most likely to benefit.
 Asian medtech competitors sell globally, so it is likely that U.S. international medtech sales will be hurt.

 America’s medical device industry is already in a period of slowed growth from recent innovation being based more on data science than the invention of new products, a trend expected to continue.